bluzukk/rl-profiler/README.md

 # RL-Profiler

-This repository contains the code accompanying the paper **"Prompt-based Personality Profiling: Reinforcement Learning for Relevance Filtering"**.

-(Accepted for the REALM workshop at the ACL 2025)
+This repository contains the code accompanying the paper **"Prompt-based Personality Profiling: Reinforcement Learning for Relevance Filtering"** (accepted for the REALM workshop at the ACL 2025).

 ## Environment Setup
 To reproduce the results, we recommend using `conda` for environment management.